jhav1643/iris_Flower_Classification/README.md

 Model Building: Implement three distinct machine learning algorithms - Logistic Regression, SVM, and Decision Tree - to classify iris flower species.

-Hyperparameter Tuning: Utilize GridSearchCV to fine-tune hyperparameters for each algorithm, enhancing their performance.

 Model Evaluation: Evaluate the models using confusion matrices, providing a deeper understanding of their predictive capabilities.

 # Getting Started